gumaerc-testorg/res.env-001-january-iap-2017/content/pages/session-2-methane-leaks-hackathon.md

 Part 1: More About Methane Leaks
 --------------------------------

-A brief lecture and discussion about methane leaks, building on [Session 1]({{< baseurl >}}/pages/session-1-citizen-science-and-climate-action), to orient all hackathon participants to the nature of the challenge.
+A brief lecture and discussion about methane leaks, building on {{% resource_link 49e35f61-19cd-6058-264d-74acd3e72ae8 "Session 1" %}}, to orient all hackathon participants to the nature of the challenge.

 Instructors: [Nathan Phillips](https://www.bu.edu/earth/people/faculty/nathan-phillips/) (Boston University), Audrey Schulman ([HEET](https://www.heetma.org/))